 11. Artichokes

 Artichokes are one of the high fiber rich vegetables.
 It is a high source of attaining vitamin K and magnesium.
-It takes a little more time while cooking and eating as compared to the other vegetables.
+It takes a little more time to cook and eat as compared to the other vegetables.

 Fiber content: 7g of fiber is attained when 120g of cooked (without salt) artichoke is consumed.